domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 When a company is caught cheating (e.g., VW), perhaps the goverment should assume ownership and have oversight and channel future profits into the public sphere (i.e., they have lost the "privilege" to be private)

-One way to fight AI job loss: Shorten 40-hour work week
+One way to fight AI job loss and increase societal happiness: Shorter work week

+It is impossible to measure absolute zero.
+At some point the measurement device will add more energy to the system than what is there to measure.

+Bankability represents use-value; price represents exchange-value.

+Impressionism is realism with poor vision (heh heh).

+Shall the birds of fortuity alight again?